Why All This Pain?

 We do not speak of Jesus going to heaven.
 We speak of Jesus here and now, with us.

-It is the presence of Jesus, that he is with us, that makes us what we are and (inaudible word) these lovely scriptures.
+It is the presence of Jesus, that he is with us, that makes us what we are and fills these lovely scriptures.

-And we know that he is even more present to us at those days and those times, because it is a habit that all of us Christians have.
+And we know that he is even more present to us at those days, at those times, because it is a habit that all of us Christians have.

 Think for a moment, though, how humiliating it is for God to become man.
 How terrible it is that He would become one of us, with all our limitations and our meanness.